mkroberson0208/jupyter-test/README.md

 ## 1. Event indicators with balances

-Financial cash flow models are frequently estimated on event indicators with a dollar balance attached:
+Financial cash flow models are frequently estimated on event indicators with a dollar-denominated balance attached:

 * Default indicator with balance charged-off the balance sheet
 * Prepayment indicator with balance prepaid
 * Closure indicator with balance removed due to attrition

-Although the event occurrence might be estimated as a 0/1 binary classification task, this would misrepresent the target variable of interest.
-For example, if larger loan sizes are more likely to default, the dollar charge-off rate will be above the default event rate.
+Although a binary classification model could be estimated from event indicator alone, this would misrepresent the target variable of interest, the impact to portfolio balance.
+For example, if larger loan sizes are more likely to default, the dollar gross loss or charge-off rate will be consistenly above the default event rate.
 Likewise, often times smaller account balances are more likely to close, and the dollar-denominated closure rate is below the event rate.
-In either case the model estimated on event indicator will be misspecified and produce incorrect forecasts.
-Balance-weighted rates reflect the actual cash flows and impact on enterprise-level financial performance.
+In either case the classification model estimated on event indicator will be misspecified and produce incorrect forecasts.
+Balance-weighted rates reflect the actual cash flow and impact on enterprise-level financial performance.

 ## 2. Adjustment to portfolio weight